Thomas Carew (MP for Saltash)

+Biography

 Carew was the son of Sir Wymond Carew of East Anthony Cornwall.
 He matriculated from St John's College, Cambridge in Autumn 1548.
 He was admitted at the Inner Temple in November 1550.

 In 1555, Carew was elected Member of Parliament for Plymouth.
 He was elected MP for Saltash in 1563.

 He married Elizabeth, the daughter of Sir Richard Edgecombe of Mount Edgcumbe and Cotehele, Cornwall.
 They had three sons, including Richard and George, and a one daughter.